naimurk/coding-task/README.md

 ### Description:
 Write a function to group customers based on their purchase frequency.
-- Return an object with keys: `"Low"`, `"Medium"`, and `"High"`.
+- Return an object with keys: "Low", "Medium", and "High".
-- `"Low"`: Customers with fewer than 5 orders.
+- "Low": Customers with fewer than 5 orders.
-- `"Medium"`: Customers with 5-10 orders.
+- "Medium": Customers with 5-10 orders.
-- `"High"`: Customers with more than 10 orders.
+- "High": Customers with more than 10 orders.

 ### Function Signature:
 ```javascript